•

 After Acceptance (production layout)

 Accepted manuscripts are sent to professional layout.
-The production team applies journal formatting, typography, figure/table placement, and accessibility adjustments.
+The production team applies journal formatting, typography, figure and table placement, and accessibility adjustments.
 Authors will receive proofs to review for accuracy.

 • Do not supply journal templates or try to typeset pages; focus on content quality and clarity.

-• Respond promptly to proof queries and check references, figures, and tables carefully.
+• Respond promptly to proof queries and check references, figures, tables, author names, affiliations, funding statements, and supplementary materials carefully.

 Back to top (↑)